greggigon/docker-hack-night/docs/1. basics/README.md

 	docker pull hostname:port/repository/container:version

-''' Let's pull BusyBox as a base container and use that one for some testing'''
+> Let's pull BusyBox as a base container and use that one for some testing

-	docker pull busybox
+	docker pull @:busybox

 To see what Images are downloaded use: